Skip to main content

 salt

-2 cucumbers, seeded, thinly sliced on a mandolin and left to drain in a sieve
+2 English (seedless) cucumbers, thinly sliced on a mandolin

 Thai sweet red chilli sauce